tabulify/tabulify/db/Readme.md

 ## Object Hierarchy

+RelationDef is the base object:

+  * TableDef implements a SQL Relation
+  * ...

 ### Model
   * A database object is a wrapper around a connection
   * A schemaDef object is created from a database object